sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

 Fire provides a SQL processer in which SQL can be written.

-Example 1: Calculate average lotsize by number of bedrooms
+Example 1: Calculate Average lotsize by number of bedrooms
 =========

 ::